ChargePoint Holdings Inc. (CHPT) Just Got Our Attention

 CHPT’s Market Performance

-CHPT stocks went down by -2.67% for the week, with a monthly jump of 3.04% and a quarterly performance of 9.06%, while its annual performance rate touched -26.92%.
-The volatility ratio for the week stands at 6.94% while the volatility levels for the past 30 days are set at 7.97% for ChargePoint Holdings Inc. The simple moving average for the period of the last 20 days is -9.27% for CHPT stocks with a simple moving average of -1.24% for the last 200 days.
+CHPT stocks went up by 3.72% for the week, with a monthly drop of -1.70% and a quarterly performance of 18.50%, while its annual performance rate touched -22.06%.
+The volatility ratio for the week stands at 6.95% while the volatility levels for the past 30 days are set at 7.31% for ChargePoint Holdings Inc. The simple moving average for the period of the last 20 days is -8.01% for CHPT stocks with a simple moving average of -0.10% for the last 200 days.

 Analysts’ Opinion of CHPT